 Think of something.
 Fire.
 Fire?
 Harry clawed through his thoughts.
-Flame swirled in them.
-The horntail’s jagged, tattered wings loomed behind it.
+Flames swirled in them and the horntail’s jagged, tattered wings loomed behind it.
 Dragon.
 The egg.

 ‘The golden egg was guarded by a dragon.
 I thought fire might make it reveal its secrets.’

 ‘That was incredibly stupid of you.’
 She seized his chin.
 ‘Another minute of whatever fire that was and you’d’ve have lost this hand, Mr Potter.’

 ‘And there wasn’t even a hint of the tongue of Mordor,’ Harry joked.

 Whoever was in the bed next to him laughed.

 ‘You’re healed.’
 She sighed and tucked her wand away.
 ‘I would insist you remain here for the night, so I can keep an eye on you after you exhausted most of your magic with whatever you were doing, but I doubt you’d stay.’

 ‘Already?’
 Harry flexed his hand.
 ‘Seems as good as new.’

 ‘Yes, Mr Potter, already.
 Now go.
 And this time take more care.
 I distinctly remember telling you that I did not want to see you here again at the beginning of the year.’

 ‘If you insist.’
 He staggered toward the door.